 Is a Judicial Separation the same as a Separation Agreement?

-as confusing as it may seem, a judicial separation is not the same as a separation agreement – a judicial separation requires a formal court application, while a separation agreement is something which can be made informally between spouses.
+As confusing as it may seem, a judicial separation is not the same as a separation agreement – a judicial separation requires a formal court application, while a separation agreement is something that can be made informally between spouses.